 The Lewis-Clark Valley wine region encompasses 479 square miles with nearly 100 acres of grapes currently planted throughout the Lewis-Clark Valley and steep canyons of the Clearwater and mid-Snake Rivers and their tributaries.
-Five wineries, with more opening soon, create award-winning wines.
+Seven wineries, with more opening soon, create award-winning wines.

 Vines were planted in the Lewis-Clark Valley as early as 1872.
 Varietals such as Petit Syrah, Petit Verdot, and Cabernet Franc were cultivated.